leslyr562/MVC/README.md

 ## Description
-This application was build for users to post articles on a blog and comment their thought on it.
+This application was build for users to post articles on a blog and comment their thoughts on it.

 ## Table of Contents